home-assistant/home-assistant.io/source/_components/media_player.dunehd.markdown

   default: DuneHD
   type: string
 sources:
-  description: A name-value dictionary of sources that HA component can request to play.
+  description: A name-value dictionary of sources than be requested to play.
   required: false
   type: string
 {% endconfiguration %}